This Elegant Entryway Sideboard Is Actually an Easy DIY — And Probably the Best IKEA's KALLAX Unit Has Ever Looked

 (Image credit: Emma-Jo Woollin (@mysecrethouseaccount))

-Once all the doors were attached to the unit, Emma used Zinsnsers B-I-N primer - which she calls 'the holy grail of all primers' - to prep for painting.
+Once all the doors were attached to the unit, Emma used the Zinsser B-I-N primer — which she calls 'the holy grail of all primers' — to prep for painting.
 She knew she wanted a dark, moody color to contrast with the white walls in her lofty living room and make the metallic touches pop.
-'I used a KALLAX door to get a color match service, mixing the paint the same color as the unit,' she says.
-'I gave the doors three coats of color in total.'

 This stylish sideboard will be living rent-free in our heads for the foreseeable!